Dafeigy/LTCode-py/README.md

 ## Progress

-- [ ] LT Encoder: Key function and logics are done and tested.
+- [x] LT Encoder: Key function and logics are done and tested.

-- [ ] LT Decoder: Still studying the decode process...
+- [x] LT Decoder: Kye function and logics are tested.
+Code need to be reconstructed though, maybe later.

 - [ ] Protobuf supported.
 This can be done in a very short time.
+Maybe Tomorrow?

 UDP test are done perfectly!
 The next step will be using Protobuf and reconstruct Decoder!

 To be continued ...

+## To use

+See `udp_sender.py` ahd `udp_receiver.py` .
+Doc will be written some day in the futures.